 With changes implemented that will have an impact on your credit union’s 5300 Call Report filing, maintaining a high standard of efficiency when filing your next quarterly report is essential.
 Having a firm and knowledgeable grasp of the form is one thing, but keeping up with the latest changes and insights to ensure you’re meeting regulatory expectations is another matter.

-Join FMS for 5300 Call Report Basics for Credit Unions and take full advantage of all the reporting options available to you.
-This two-day seminar is a must for credit union accounting professionals – both veterans and first-time filers.
+Join FMS for 5300 Call Report for Credit Unions and take full advantage of all the reporting options available to you.
+This four-day virtual program is a must for credit union accounting professionals – both veterans and first-time filers.
 The agenda will cover:

 - An overview of new regulatory reporting requirements and how best to implement them into your reporting